ibrahimalia/Laravel_PaymentGateway_Sanctum/README.md

 # Laravel_PaymentGateway_Sanctum
-A simple Laravel project that contains an implementation of package sanctum and also has a payment system with myFatoorah gateway and admin dashboard templete blade type , and use roles and permission by spatie package
+A simple Laravel project that contains an implementation of package sanctum and also has a payment system with myFatoorah gateway and admin dashboard templete blade type , and use roles and permissions by spatie package